airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 # Deploying Airbyte

 The Airbyte platform is a sophisticated data integration platform that enables you to handle large amounts of data movement.
-If setting up an Airbyte server does not fit your usecase needs (ie. You're using Jupyter Notebooks or iterating on an early prototype for your project) you may find the [PyAirbyte](./using-airbyte/pyairbyte/getting-started) documentation useful.
+If setting up an Airbyte server does not fit your usecase needs (i.e. you're using Jupyter Notebooks or iterating on an early prototype for your project) you may find the [PyAirbyte](./using-airbyte/pyairbyte/getting-started) documentation useful.
 To quickly deploy Airbyte on your local machine you can visit the
 [Quickstart](./using-airbyte/getting-started/oss-quickstart) guide.

 ## Understanding the Airbyte Deployment